MattStammers/OVID_TO_PUBMED/README.md

 output file: pubmed.txt --> contains the query in PubMed format

-works with python 3.8.5 which is what I used to test it.
+works with python 3.8.5 and 3.10 which I used to test it prior to modding